zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

-# Specification of test zones for DELEGATION03
+# Specification of test Scenarios for Delegation03

 ## Table of contents